openconnectivityfoundation/DeviceBuilder/DeviceBuilderInputFormat-file-examples/readme.md

 - "if"   : the interfaces that needs to be supported
   - required
   - array of strings
-  - order is maintained, hence the first listed interface is the default interface.
+  - order is maintained, the first listed interface is the default interface.
 - "remove_properties" : properties that will be removed
   - optional
   - array of strings,